 - 2Set an alarm to help you remember to take your medicine each day.

-- 3Keep a daily log to track your progress (see below).
+- 3Keep a daily log to track your progress (more tips below!).

 - 4Talk to your healthcare team regularly.